 HistoricBridges.org Features

 Featuring photo-documentation and narratives, the Bridge Browser offers photo-documentation and narrative discussion for thousands of selected historic bridges.
 Although selected bridges from around the world are listed, the Bridge Browser focuses on North America.
 Places listed in blue on the interactive map below have bridges available.
-The BridgeSeek search tool, is also available.
-This link has new and under-construction pages.
-There are currently 6542 bridges available in the Bridge Browser.
+The BridgeSeek custom search tool is also available, or use the Bridge Locator app to find bridges near you.
+View newly added bridge pages.
+There are currently 7703 bridges available in the Bridge Browser.

 United States